Dental School Admissions Consulting

 Dr. Mauriello founded and ran an admissions consulting company for seven years before beginning her studies at Keck.
 While in med school, Dr. Mauriello interviewed applicants and served as a voting member of the school’s admissions committee.

-B.S. - Wayne State University
+B.S. - Oklahoma State

 Dental School Blog Posts

 If you’re planning to apply to dental school for 2016 entry, winter break is a great time to start tackling some of the items on your “to do” list for the application.
-Here are a few steps to take:
+Here are a few steps to take: Research

 After grades and DAT scores, dental experience is one of the most important areas of the application.
 Volunteering, working or shadowing in a dental practice allows an applicant to determine if dentistry is truly the right profession and demonstrates to